eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 ## Build Procedure

-Although this setup is done using Ubuntu 20.04 guest OS in VMware, the same should apply to native OS running bare metal.
+Although this setup uses Ubuntu 20.04 guest OS in VMware, the same should apply to native OS running bare metal.

 ### Prerequisites

 #### Ubuntu Environment Configurations

-Note that **all the commands in this subsection should be executed on the Ubuntu machine**.
+**Note**: All the commands in this subsection should be executed on the **Ubuntu** machine.

 1. Before starting building the lab, updating the system is recommended.
-This can be done by executing `sudo apt update` and then `sudo apt full-upgrade -y`.
+This can be done by executing `sudo apt update` and then `sudo apt full-upgrade --yes`.
 Finally, `reboot` the machine.

 2. Install necessary tools by executing the following command.